gaih/ai-summer-camp/README.md

   - CNN algorithm and computer vision (how models manipulate an image)
   - Object detection models, comparison, datasets, sample operations

-- 5. Hafta: Natural Language Processing (NLP)
+- Week 5: Natural Language Processing (NLP)
   - Why was the Transformer needed?
   - What is Encoder – decoder?
   - What is Attention?